eugene-kartsev/go-teamcity-hue/README.md

 #####1.
 You're going to need a [TeamCity installation](https://confluence.jetbrains.com/display/TCD9/Installing+and+Configuring+the+TeamCity+Server).

 #####2.
 Make sure you can log-in into the TeamCity REST API and see the latest build status.

-An example of the TeamCity REST API request URL would be:
+ A simple example of the TeamCity REST API request URL would be:

  ```
  https://<HOST>/httpAuth/app/rest/buildTypes/id:<BUILD_ID>/builds?locator=branch:<BRANCH>&count=1
  ```

  and here is an example of the TeamCity REST API response:

  ```xml
  <builds count="1" href="/httpAuth/app/rest/buildTypes/id:ID/builds?locator=branch:DEV&count=1"
          nextHref="/httpAuth/app/rest/buildTypes/id:ID/builds?locator=count:1,start:1,branch:DEV">